RensTillmann/super-forms/docs/register-login-add-on.md

 With this Add-on you can `register` or `login` users through your Super Forms.

 You can also choose to only allow specific user role(s) to login.
 And specify what role a new registered user should get.
 Of course the Lost password form is also available which allows users to enter their email address to receive a new password.
-As an option you can select to send an activation email after registration or instantly let users login after their registration.
+As an option you can select to send an verification email after registration or instantly let users login after their registration.
 Redirect to any page (for instance a dashboard).
 Click here to read more about this Add-on.

 ## Quick start